Recognize the relationship between adolescent development and vulnerability to poor health outcomes.

 In the last two decades, neurobiological research, aided by magnetic resonance imaging, has demonstrated the profound brain growth that occurs during adolescence.1 The cells of the brain respond to hormonal changes (estrogen, progesterone, testosterone), and are likely influenced by environmental factors such as nutrition, education, infection, and parenting.
 The limbic structures of the brain, associated with socioemotional development, are among the first to experience changes accompanying the onset of puberty, although full maturation does not occur until later in adolescence.1 The neural connections of the prefrontal cortex, responsible for cognitive development and impulse control, develop more slowly.1 It is this “asynchronous” development of the brain that may lead to emotional liability, risk taking, and behavioral control issues.

 The overall task for the adolescent is to become an autonomous functioning “other” adult, individuated from his or her family.
-Adolescent psychosocial development generally is ...
+Adolescent psychosocial ...